SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 CatMAP uses existing codes to calculate the entropy contributions of for vibrational stretching modes and gas phase translations from statistical mechanics, and thus we include stretching mode vibrational frequencies near the end of the example below.

+CatMAP's built-in thermo corrections will then use the frequencies to add in ZPE + enthalpy + entropy to complete `G_i`.
 In the future, even more accurate entropy terms may be included, but present day studies are adequately served by using stretching mode contributions for adsorbates.